Group of diverse students walk and talk together.

 Did you know?

-As a Discover Card member, you can view your recent FICO® Credit Scores for free on mobile and online.3 A good FICO® Score can make all the difference in which credit cards you’ll qualify for down the road.
+As a Discover Card member, you can stay on top of your recent FICO® Credit Scores for free on mobile and online with Key Factors that help explain your scores.1 A good credit score can make all the difference in which credit cards you’ll qualify for down the road.

 Best credit cards for students with no credit history

 If you're a full-time or part-time student, you can qualify for several types of credit cards, even without any credit history.
-The top options for students without credit include student credit cards, secured credit cards, and store credit cards.
-Another possibility is to become an authorized user on someone else's card.
-By comparing these choices, you can decide which one aligns best with your financial needs.
+The top options include student credit cards, secured credit cards, and store credit cards.
+Another option is to become an authorized user on someone else's card.
+Your specific financial needs will determine which card is best for you.

 Student credit cards

-Student credit cards are more accessible partly because they often have higher interest rates and lower credit limits compared to standard credit cards.
-Although it may seem like a disadvantage, a lower credit limit may actually help you control your debt as you're building credit and learning to manage your first credit card.
+Student credit cards are accessible partly because they come with higher interest rates and lower credit limits compared to standard credit cards.
+A lower credit limit may help you control your debt as you build credit and learn to manage your first credit card.
 Plus, by making payments on time and paying off your balance each billing cycle, you can avoid paying any interest at all.
+Think about it: with a Discover Student credit card you could build your credit with responsible use.3

-As an added bonus, some student credit cards offer perks and rewards like cash back or travel miles.
+Looking for more?
+Some student credit cards offer perks and rewards like cash back or travel miles.
 A student cash back rewards credit card may even offer unlimited cash back on all purchases.
-Essentially, these student cash back cards can give you a portion of your spending back as cash, which can significantly accumulate over time.
+When you get a portion of your spending back as cash It can significantly accumulate over time.

-For example, with the Discover it® Student Chrome card, you can earn a 2% cash back Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus, you'll earn 1% cash back on all other purchases – automatically.5
+For example, with the Discover it® Student Chrome card, you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.4

-You may also receive an introductory offer when you sign up for a student credit card, such as a low intro APR, which can help you avoid interest on balances you carry during the intro period.
-These offers can help you purchase and pay off larger expenses, like textbooks or dorm furniture, over time without interest—as long as you pay off your balance in full before the introductory period ends.
+You may also receive an introductory offer when you sign up for a student credit card.
+This offer might include a low intro APR which can help you avoid interest on balances you carry during the intro period.
+You could use this time to purchase larger expenses (like textbooks or dorm furniture) and pay over time.
+If you pay off your balance in full before the introductory period ends you might avoid paying any interest.

 Did you know?